Nael-Studio/nael-platform/packages/graphql/README.md

 # @nl-framework/graphql

-Code-first GraphQL layer for the Nael Framework with resolver decorators, schema generation, and Apollo Federation support.
+Code-first GraphQL layer for the NL Framework Framework with resolver decorators, schema generation, and Apollo Federation support.

 ## Installation